felleg/felleg.gitlab.io-backup/content/about.md

 computers.
 I fell in love.

 By writing this blog, I am doing everything I love at once.
 I write about lessons I learned while experimenting with technology, and other fun parts of life.
+And who knows, maybe I'll share some unexpected discoveries with you!